Friday, March 1, 2019, 1 PM

 6535 Cedros Ave, Van Nuys, CA 91411

-Hear Our Voice: A Woman’s Journey, a timely new oratorio written by Van Nuys High School students for the Los Angeles Master Chorale’s Voices Within Oratorio Project, will be premiered by students and members of the Master Chorale on Friday, February 16 and Saturday, February 17 at the school’s auditorium.
+WALKOUT: Past, Present, Repeat, a timely new oratorio written by Van Nuys High School students for the Los Angeles Master Chorale's Voices Within Oratorio Project, will be premiered by students and members of the Master Chorale on Friday, March 1st and Saturday, March 2nd in the school's auditorium.
+The Friday performance will be for fellow students.
+The Saturday performance at 1 PM is presented as a free community concert and is open to the public.

-The performances of Hear Our Voice: A Woman’s Journey are the culmination of the Los Angeles Master Chorale’s 20-week Oratorio Project program.
-The program places three teaching artists, performer Alice Kirwan Murray, lyricist Doug Cooney, and composer David O, in the classroom to work with the students, alongside Van Nuys High School choir teacher Brianne Arevalo.
-The 95 students, who range from 9th grade through 12th grade, write the libretto and create melodies for each movement of the oratorio.
-After the oratorio has been written, the students audition for featured roles and are coached vocally to prepare for the performances.
-Eight LA Master Chorale singers perform the oratorio with the students, providing additional professional guidance.
+The performances of the 45-minute WALKOUT: Past, Present, Repeat are the culmination of the Los Angeles Master Chorale's 20-week Oratorio Project program.
+The program engaged three teaching artists, performer Alice Kirwan Murray, lyricist Doug Cooney, and composer Saunder Choi, to work with the students, alongside Van Nuys High School choir teacher Brianne Arevalo, who leads the vocal program of 9th through 12th grade students.
+Students write the libretto and create melodies for each movement of the oratorio.
+They are mentored by the teaching artists on how to use musical techniques to capture the voice of the characters they create, propel the momentum of the plot, and paint the mood of the scene.
+After the oratorio has been written, the students audition for solo roles and are coached vocally to prepare for the performances.
+Eight Los Angeles Master Chorale singers perform the oratorio with the students, providing additional professional guidance.